Carlos Castaneda Don Juan Teachings

 As Carlos Castaneda has said, how far each of us goes on the path of knowledge is up to us and our level of impeccability.
 I encourage you to find and listen to Carlos Castaneda's interview with Theodor Roszak in 1969 where he explains in his own words his motive for writing about his experiences, which, again, I personally, have to believe are true.

-Carlos Castaneda is quoted as having said, "I don't promise anything.
+Carlos Castaneda is quoted by Armando Torres in his book, Encounters with the Nagual, as having said, "I don't promise you anything.
 I am not a guru.
 Freedom is an individual choice, and each one of us must assume the responsibility of fighting for it."

-May this compilation of Carlos Castaneda's books support you in that fight.
+May this compilation support you in your own fight for freedom.

 You will also find one of them beginning the section which that recording covers.